Micro Scooters for Kids - How to Choose - Mini for ages 2 to 5 or Maxi for ages 5 to 12?

 1) The Mini is the best-selling scooter for preschoolers because its smaller size and light weight allows young children to ride with confidence and experience the joy of mastering the Mini, adding to the fun.
 Bumping up to the Maxi too soon can lessen the child's ability to ride and lessen their enjoyment.

-3) If you have a 4 year old and there is already a Maxi rider in the family you may want to go with the Maxi if the younger child normally wants to ride whatever the older child is riding.
-We are mentioning it only because we have seen younger children be less enthused about riding the Mini if there is an elder sibling riding the Maxi.
+3) If you have a 4-year-old and there is already a Maxi rider in the family you may want to go with the Maxi if the younger child normally wants to ride whatever the older child is riding.
+We are mentioning it only because we have seen younger children be less enthused about riding the Mini if an elder sibling is riding the Maxi.
 The younger child may need a little more time or assistance learning to ride the larger Maxi.

 4) Bear in mind that the length of each child's torso, legs, and arms may affect these estimates somewhat.
 For example, if your child has a long torso and short legs, bumping a child up to the Maxi too soon can make it more difficult for the child to easily reach the brake on the one-inch longer Maxi.